Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Enable Object Moving - Allows objects to be moved during play, and allows for added objects to spawn in when they are done building</li>
   <li>Allow Image Accumulation - Allows the image to accumulate while the camera is not moving</li>
   <li>Use Next Event Estimation - Enables shadow rays, NEE, and MIS for direct light sampling</li>
+  <li>Allow Mesh Skinning - Turns on the ability for skinned meshes to be animated or deformed with respect to their armeture</li>
   <li>Use SVGF Denoiser - Turns on the SVGF denoiser</li>
   <li>(If SVGF Denosier is on)Atrous Kernel Size - The amount of times the SVGF denoiser runs through the Atrous kernel</li>
   </ul>